-Gardening is in vogue, and for good reason hardly any other leisure activity so perfectly combines exercise in the fresh air with the satisfying feeling of having created something.
+Gardening is in vogue, and for good reason!
+Hardly any other leisure activity so perfectly combines exercise in the fresh air with the satisfying feeling of having created something.
 However, sometimes the dream of flowering beds and borders and magnificent woody plants just does not seem to want to come true.
 Often the reason is a “difficult” soil.
+Bark humus can help!

 Any garden owner knows that you cannot choose your garden soil.
 However, the soil composition of sand, silt and clay has a significant bearing on key soil properties such as water balance, holding capacity for nutrients and heat supply.
-When cultivating your garden soil, you should keep the soil type peculiarities resulting from the soil composition in mind, because they often decide about success or failure of gardening plans, especially if you are a newbie gardener.
+When cultivating your garden soil, you should keep the soil type peculiarities resulting from the soil composition in mind.
+The soil type often decides about success or failure of gardening plans, especially if you are a newbie gardener.

 Benefits and drawbacks of specific types of soil